Latest

 Cultural / East Lothian, Scotland / 2021 –

-GRAS have been appointed to sensitively upgrade, repair and extend the village hall in East Lothian, providing a local community hub fit for the 21st century, unlocking its potential and opening it up to a wider group of users.
-Partial funding has already been secured from Fred Olsen Crystal Rig Wind Farm and works on site are scheduled to commence in Spring 2022.
+GRAS has been appointed to sensitively upgrade, repair, and extend the village hall in East Lothian.
+The project aims to create a modern community hub that unlocks the building’s potential and welcomes a broader range of users.
+Partial funding has been secured from Fred Olsen Crystal Rig Wind Farm, and preparations for on-site work are underway.

 Literature House for Scotland